-The 1099s must be furnished to the person named on the return on or before January 31 and to the IRS on or before February 28.
-There is now a single \$50 per return penalty for failure to file correct and timely information returns.
+The 1099s must be furnished to the person named on the return on or before January 31 and to the IRS with Form 1096 (Annual Summary and Transmittal) on or before March 1.
+There is a single \$50 per return penalty for failure to file correct and timely information returns.
 There is no penalty if failure is due to reasonable cause.
 The penalty is reduced when the failure is corrected on or before August 1.
 The penalty applies to each failure, and there is a total penalty cap for small businesses.
 If failure to file/include correct information is due to intentional disregard of the regulations, the penalty is \$100 or 10 percent of the amount reported on the information return, whichever is greater.
 The penalty for intentional disregard of reporting cash payments over \$10,000 received is now the greater of \$25,000 or the amount of the cash payment up to \$100,000.